 Demonstrations of semi-intensive farming technology coupled with credit facilities from commercial banks and subsidies from the Marine Products Export Development Authority (MPEDA) helped boost the shrimp farming sector.

-The brackish-water aquaculture sector is mainly supported by shrimp production as well as giant tiger prawn (Penaeus monodon), which are responsible for the bulk of production followed by the Indian white prawn, P. indicus.
-Although India possesses several other potential species of finfish and shellfish, production of these is still very low.
+The brackish-water aquaculture sector is mainly supported by shrimp production as well as giant tiger prawn (Penaeus monodon), which are responsible for the bulk of production followed by the Indian White Prawn.
+Although India possesses several other potential species of finfish and shellfish, production of these are still very low.

 Paddy-cum-fish culture is undertaken in medium to semi-deep-water rice paddy fields in lowland areas with fairly strong dykes to prevent the escape of cultivated fish during floods; trenches and pond refuges in the paddy fields provide shelter for the fish.
 While the system mostly relies on natural stocking, modern farming techniques involving major and minor carps stocked at the densities of 5,000—10,000/ha alongside freshwater prawn are also practiced in several areas.